Service — Dynamics 365 Contact Center

 Contact centres designed for the volumes, integrations and teams that have to live with them.

-End-to-end design and delivery of Microsoft Dynamics 365 Contact Center — from discovery through to live operations.
-I have architected contact centres at national and worldwide scale, where the design has to survive real call volumes and a real operations team on day one.
+End-to-end design and delivery of Microsoft Dynamics 365 Contact Center, from discovery through to live operations.
+I have architected contact centres at national and worldwide scale, where the design has to survive real call volumes and a working operations team on day one.

 What the work involves